 Did you know that Costa Ricans have two last names?
-When born, children are given first the father’s last name and second goes the mother’s last name.
+When born, children are registered in the civil register with the father’s surname first and the mother’s as the second surname.

-If you come from a non-Latin American country, it’s kind of hard to figure out why Costa Ricans have two last names and what happens when they marry, when they have nicknames or even children out of wedlock.
+If you come from a non-Latin American country, it’s hard to figure out why Costa Ricans have two last names and what happens when they marry, after the divorce, when they have nicknames or even children out of wedlock.

-Juan de Dios Gómez Aguilar and María del Socorro Gámez Chinchilla have a daughter; she also has two last names: María de los Angeles Gómez Gámez.
-One is the father’s first last name and the second is the mother’s first last name.
-María de los Angeles is such a long name to use, so her parents call her Marielos.
+Juan de Dios Gómez Aguilar (they call him Juan) and María del Socorro Gámez Chinchilla (they call her Socorro) have a daughter; she also has two last names: María de los Angeles Gómez Gámez.
+The first is the father’s first surname and the second is the mother’s first surname.
+María de los Angeles is such a long name to use, her parents call her Marielos.

-When Marielos marries Juan Diego Castro Guzmán, she doesn’t adopt her husband’s last name like they do in many other countries.
-She will still be María de los Angeles Gómez Gámez but will “simply” add “de Castro” to her last names.
+When Marielos marries Juan Carlos Castro Guzmán (they call him Juanca), she doesn’t adopt her husband’s last name like they do in many other countries.
+Instead, she will still be María de los Angeles Gómez Gámez but might “simply” add “de Castro” to her two surnames.

-Marielos has blond hair and in high school, everyone starts calling her Macha.
+Marielos has blond hair, and in high school, everyone starts calling her Macha.
 From then on, Macha is her nickname which she can register in the Civil Registry and could add to her cédula as conocida como Macha Gómez Gámez.
-Macha decided though to also add her husband’s last name to it and she became conocida como Macha Gómez Gámez de Castro.
+Macha decided to also add her husband’s last name to it, and she became conocida como Macha Gómez Gámez de Castro.

-Marriage between Marielos and Juan Diego isn’t going as planned and they get a divorce.
+The marriage between Marielos and Juan Diego isn’t going as planned, and they get a divorce.
 Now, the advantage is that after the divorce, she is still María de los Angeles Gómez Gámez, conocida como Macha Gómez Gámez.

 Out of wedlock

-Macha Gómez now has a boyfriend from Florida, his name is John Jr. Smith III.
-Macha becomes pregnant but they’re not married and John Jr. Smith III doesn’t accept the baby as his.
-Macha presents the baby’s name to the Civil Registry as John Jr. Gómez Gómez.
-The reason for this is that if there is no legal father, so the child will automatically get the mothers last name twice.
+Macha Gómez now has a boyfriend from Florida, a Mr. John Jr. Smith III.
+Macha becomes pregnant.
+But they’re not married, and John Jr. Smith III doesn’t accept the baby is his.
+So Macha presents the baby’s name to the Civil Registry as John Jr. Gómez Gómez.
+The reason for this is that if there is no legal father, the child will automatically get the mother’s last name twice.

-If John Jr. would have accepted the baby as his, the kid’s name would probably be John Jr. Smith IV Gómez.
+If John Jr. had accepted the baby as his, the kid’s name would probably be John Jr. Smith IV Gómez.
 Or something like that…

-A few years later, Macha gets to know a Dutch guy, Michel Frank Marie De Lange.
+A few years later, Macha meets a Dutch guy, Michel Frank Marie De Lange.
 Michel is from the south of Holland, born and raised a Catholic.
 That is the reason he has three names and one last name.
-Michel is his given name and due to his faith, he also receives the name of his godfather, Frank, and the name of his godmother, Marie.
+Michel is his given name, and he receives the name of his godfather, Frank, as well as the name of his godmother, Marie, due to his faith.
 Because he is Dutch, he has only one last name.

 Macha and Michel, or Miguel in Spanish, fall in love and get married.
 Now, Macha becomes María de los Angeles Gómez Gámez, conocida como Macha Gómez Gámez de De Lange.